rpatterson/prunerr/doc/index.rst

     ...
     ('comment', 'Ubuntu CD releases.ubuntu.com')

-The last call will list all known data provided by the Transmission.
+The last call will list all known data provided by Transmission.

 Well, we weren't that interested in Ubuntu so lets stop the transfer and the remove it.